anthonyhuang07/blog.ah07.xyz/_posts/2024-05-08-woss-ib-year1-guide.md

 ## Introduction

 > This post is work in progress!
 Many parts haven't been added or are unfinished or poorly written.
+>
+> Poorly written sentences wrapped around brackets () are merely placeholders and ideas for what to fully write.
+>
+> Comment or DM at @fhdhgngn to let me know what you would like to see written!
+(I don't have a format so I'm writing all of this out of my butt lol)
 {: .prompt-warning }